Michael Byers (Canadian author): Afghan detainees

 Byers has been involved in the issue of Afghan detainees since January 2002, when he wrote the first widely read op-ed article about Guantanamo Bay detention camp, which was published in The Guardian newspaper.
 In September 2005, Byers wrote an article in The Globe and Mail newspaper questioning the legality of Canadian troops transferring Afghan detainees to US custody.
 When Canada and Afghanistan entered into a transfer agreement three months later, Byers questioned the legality of that agreement, and detainee transfers made under it, before Parliamentary committees, in a press conference with Amir Attaran, and through two open letters to the Prosecutor of the International Criminal Court co-authored with William Schabas.
 In June 2016, Byers and Schabas called on the new Canadian government to open war crimes investigations.

 Climate change

 Byers served as principal investigator of the Climate Justice Project, a SSHRC-funded Community-University Research Alliance between the University of British Columbia and the British Columbia office of the Canadian Centre for Policy Alternatives.
 The $1.6 million project examined the nexus between climate change policy and social justice, with British Columbia serving as a case study for these issues of global consequence.

 In 2017, Byers co-authored a lengthy article on "The Internationalization of Climate Damages Litigation” in the Washington Journal of Environmental Law and Policy.
+Byers has also written about climate change for the Globe and Mail, including a highly personal 2023 essay, and a 2025 warning of the severe consequences for Canada of the International Court of Justice’s Advisory Opinion on Climate Change.